MuesliSwapTeam/muesliswap-token-verification/README.md

 # MuesliSwap Token Verification 🪙✔

 The official repository to verify your token @ AdaMuesliSwap
+Verification means we checked the token description, tokenomics, and the minting policy of the token.
+Note that this does not imply any legal responsibilities from the team towards verified tokens.
+Always DYOR (Do Your Own Research)! 🧐
 Please also read the corresponding section in our [documentation](https://docs.muesliswap.com/cardano/community-tokens/token-verification).

 ## Fees